fagan2888/CSCI699ml4know/project/README.md

 - Train a CNN sentiment sentence classifier, fix sentiment score module and train RL.
 The label is the stock price up/down.
 - Train a CNN sentiment sentence classification with RL end-to-end.
 - Train only with numerical observations.
+- The RL algorithm is Proximal Policy Optimization with Recurrent Unit